abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 And, as it knows that nothing is universal, this demon does not feel attachment to any principle that it discovers, while Laplace's demon certainly is intimately tied with the principles of the universe.
 So, for Laplace's demon life is boring, and being the opposite demon is interesting.

-You might call this demon an agent of chaos, a villain (and this will be somewhat apt, as its personality resembles that of many movie villains), but it actually is very harmless, as it has no motivation for destroying anything or anyone.
+You might call this demon an agent of chaos, a villain (as its personality resembles that of many movie villains), but it actually is very harmless, as it has no motivation for destroying anything or anyone.
 As a matter of fact, it has no motivation of doing anything - if he is reborn in a human form, he would probably become a really good buddist monk.

 The only evil thing about it, according to today's standards, is that it sees no inherent benefit to progress, and to action that is based on a given doctrine.
 But this is not and evil view.
 As a matter of fact, it would be good for some of us to adopt this view too.